DallanQ/race_for_the_galaxy/Manual.md

 > An image of a small hexagon with a galaxy-like background.
 Inside the hexagon, there is a neon 'I' shape glowing at the center.

 > An image of a large hexagon with a galaxy-like background.
-Inside, there are two glowing neon 'II' shapes positioned at the top left and top right corners, and a glowing 'I' shape at the center bottom.The larger hexagon indicates 5 VPs
+Inside, there are two glowing neon 'II' shapes positioned at the top left and top right corners, and a glowing 'I' shape at the center bottom.The larger hexagon indicates 5 VPs.

 Action: use consume powers if possible, typically to discard goods for victory point *chips*.